 Let’s begin with my favorite way to make coffee without the coffee maker!

 Method #3: Stovetop Espresso Moka Pot

 I love brewing coffee in a Moka pot first thing in the morning.
+It’s one o my favorite ways of brewing coffee at home.
 I put it on just before I head off to the bathroom and I return to the kitchen to the sound of bubbling freshly brewed coffee.
 And the smell is beautiful, cozy, and homely!

 People who are more used to the filtered coffee and the coffee on the stove method sometimes say that coffee from the Moka pot is much stronger.
 Just to be clear on the subject, I like my coffee sweet, strong, and fragrant!

 A Moka pot is an Italian-made coffee maker.
 It makes coffee by using pressure and steam.
 That’s why it somewhat resembles the espresso from an actual espresso machine.
 It was invented by Alonso Bialetti back in 1933, and this name has kept as one of the best espresso Moka pot brands out there (I surely love mine)!